Parasite Eve (film): Production

 Parasite Eve is based on the 1995 novel of the same name by Hideaki Sena.
 Sena had a background in pharmacology and his day job consisted of testing mitochondria with drugs to test their ability to convert fatty acids into energy.
 A television documentary he viewed gave him the idea of the mitochondria having a will of their own and being unwilling to continue their symbiotic relationship.
-This was the basis for his novel, which was very popular in Japan and was the first book the be awarded the Japan Horror Novel Award.
+This was the basis for his novel, which was very popular in Japan and was the first book to be awarded the Japan Horror Novel Award.
 In 1997, Kadokawa Shoten decided to use its film production side of its business to develop a film version of Parasite Eve.
 It was the company's first film in over three years after a drugs scandal stopped the independent producer making films.
 Parasite Eve was co-produced by Kadokawa and Fuji TV's Motion Picture Division.
 The film cost ¥550 million (US$909,000) to make and approximately the same amount to promote.

 The group hired Masayuki Ochiai, who in the 1990s had made the television series Night Head for Fuji TV.
 The screenplay for the film was written by Ryoichi Kimizuka, who had to reorganize the non-linear approach of Sena's novel and edit the technical terms used in the novel to make it appropriate for a screenplay.
 Director Masayuki Ochiai stated he was "not really happy with the circumstances I was under when I had to create [Parasite Eve] ...
 First of all I was forced by the producers to make it a love story.
 There were so many compromises I had to make that it couldn't be a true horror movie."
 Among the cast was Riona Hazuki, who was best known for her appearances in Japanese television in this period.
 Ochai stated he looked for someone "who could enact the sensitivity of the character. i found that quality within Hazuki."
 Due to her popularity, Ochiai was concerned her fans would just go to see her nude in the film.
 To avoid this, he was inspired by a manga by Osamu Tezuka that involved men-hating women who were set to take over the world.
-Tezuka drew these women without nipples, an idea Ochiai used for Hazuki in the film, feeling it would make the her "sexual" and "bizarre and horrific without being exploitative".
+Tezuka drew these women without nipples, an idea Ochiai used for Hazuki in the film, feeling it would make her "sexual" and "bizarre and horrific without being exploitative".
 Parasite Eve took eight weeks to film.